Isothermal microcalorimetry: Cell and tissue biology

-Mammalian cells in culture have a metabolic rate of ca. 30×10^{−12} W/cell (Figs. 2 and 3 in Bibliography: West, Woodruff and Brown 2002).
-By definition, IMC instruments have a sensitivity of at least 1×10^{−6} W (i.e. 1 μW).
-Therefore, the metabolic heat of ca. 33,000 cells is detectable.
+Mammalian cells in culture have a metabolic rate of 30 × 10^{−12} W/cell (Figs. 2 and 3 in Bibliography: West, Woodruff and Brown 2002).
+By definition, IMC instruments have a sensitivity of at least 1 × 10^{−6} W (i.e. 1 μW).
+Therefore, the metabolic heat of 33,000 cells is detectable.
 Based on this sensitivity, IMC was used to perform a large number of pioneering studies of cultured mammalian cell metabolismics in the 1970s and 1980s in Sweden.
 One paper (Monti 1990) serves as an extensive guide to work done up until 1990.
 It includes explanatory text and 42 references to IMC studies of heat flow from cultured human erythrocytes, platelets, lymphocytes, lymphoma cells, granulocytes, adipocytes, skeletal muscle, and myocardial tissue.
 The studies were done to determine how and where IMC might be used as a clinical diagnostic method and/or provide insights into metabolic differences between cells from healthy persons and persons with various diseases or health problems.

-Developments since ca. 2000 in IMC (e.g. massively parallel instruments, real-time, computer-based storage and analysis of heat flow data) have stimulated further use of IMC in cultured cell biology.
+Developments since 2000 in IMC (e.g. massively parallel instruments, real-time, computer-based storage and analysis of heat flow data) have stimulated further use of IMC in cultured cell biology.
 For example, IMC has been evaluated for assessing antigen-induced lymphocyte proliferation (Murigande et al. 2009) and revealed aspects of proliferation not seen using a conventional non-continuous radioactive marker assay method.
 IMC has also been applied to the field of tissue engineering.
 One study (Santoro et al. 2011) demonstrated that IMC could be used to measure the growth (i.e. proliferation) rate in culture of human chondrocytes harvested for tissue engineering use.
 It showed that IMC can potentially serve to determine the effectiveness of different growth media formulations and also determine whether cells donated by a given individual can be grown efficiently enough to consider using them to produce engineered tissue.

 IMC has also been used to measure the metabolic response of cultured macrophages to surgical implant wear debris.
 IMC showed that the response was stronger to μm size range particles of polyethylene than to similarly sized Co alloy particles (Charlebois et al. 2002).
 A related paper covers the general topic of applying IMC in the field of synthetic solid materials used in surgery and medicine (Lewis and Daniels 2003).